 Orgasm disorder occurs when emotionally you’re in the mood, but you climax too early, ie premature ejaculation in men, or you don’t have the ability to climax.
-This can be due to performance anxiety, other stress, nerve damage or spinal cord damage.
+This can be due to performance anxiety, stress, nerve damage or spinal cord damage.
 In women a common cause of not being able to reach orgasm is stress and fatigue.
 Other causes can be pain and discomfort during sexual, alcohol or drug use, low sex drive or hormones that are out of whack.

 Pain disorder is simply pain during intercourse.
 Many things can cause pain during sexual activity.
 Inadequate lubrication and tense vaginal muscles make penetration painful, as can involuntary vaginal muscle spasms, or vaginismus.
 These may be neurological or stress related.
 Hormonal changes of menopause can also make intercourse uncomfortable, such as a drop in estrogen levels resulting in thinning of the skin in the genital area or the vaginal lining and decreasing lubrication.